foli-sketch/bitcoin-0.2/readme.md

 * blocks must reference a known parent
 * blocks must satisfy the current proof-of-work difficulty
 * multiple competing chains are permitted
-* the chain with the **most accumulated work** is selected
+* the chain with the most accumulated work is selected
 * nodes reorganize automatically when a stronger chain appears

-Block height is derived from ancestry and is not enforced independently.
+Block height is derived from ancestry.

-There is no global clock and no checkpoint authority.
+There is no external clock and no checkpoint authority.

 ---

 ## Revelation Block

-The initial block (height 0) is referred to as the **Revelation Block**.
+The initial block (height 0) is referred to as the *Revelation Block*.

 * it has no parent (`prev_hash = 0x00…00`)
 * it contains a single deterministic transaction